Keparoo/Tuttitracks/README.md

 # Tuttitracks

-A web app that allows a user to interact with their Spotify account, search for tracks and track info, and create playlists.
+A web application that allows a user to interact with their Spotify account, search for tracks and track info, and create playlists.

 ## App Features